jllegras/ngsToolsDev/README.md

 -mfreq: minimum population frequency

+-F: inbreeding coefficient if 1 population; can also be a file with individual coefficients per line
--F: FST value(s) in case of 2/3 populations, inbreeding coefficient in case of 1 population
+    FST value(s) in case of 2/3 populations

 -model: set to for 0=fixed errate or 1=variable errate